TNamdarian/seven-terraces/README.md

 For the social media, the colurs match the exact tones of these applications using [https://www.webnots.com/color-codes-for-social-networking-site-icons/](https://www.webnots.com/color-codes-for-social-networking-site-icons/).

 ### **Icons**
-- Majority of icons from the Materialized Icons library was used unless there was not an appropriate icon available then the Font Awesome library is used.
+- **[Materialized:](https://materializecss.com/)** Majority of icons from the Materialized Icons library was used unless there was not an appropriate icon available then the Font Awesome library is used.
+- **[FontAwesome:](https://fontawesome.com/)** In some cases if a FontAwesome icon was more appropriate I have also used FontAwesome.

 ### **Structure**
 The overall structure that was used is the Materialize framework.
-Materialize provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
+Materialize provides various elements of CSS and Javascript which is very helpful to keep a good structure on applications.

 ### **User Stories**
 *Guest User*
 1. As a Guest User, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering;
 2. As a Guest User, I want to be met with a visually appealing and easy to read layout of created items;
-3. As a Guest User, I want to view the featured **property posts** of the month to get a sense of the value if I sign up as a registered user and they don't have to search for it;
+3. As a Guest User, I want to view the **featuredproperty** posts of the month to get a sense of the value if I sign up as a registered user and they don't have to search for it;
 4. As a Guest User, I want to be able to sign-up to create and edit my own **property posts**;
-5. As a Guest User, I want to be able to get in contact via social media if I like the site or have suggestions.
+5. As a Guest User, I want to be able to get in contact via social media if I like enquire about properties or have suggestions.

 *Registered User*
 1. As a Registered User, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering;